lamdaV/re-blogger/README.md

 This will recursively search the `posts` directory and generate a new `posts.json` mapping in the `src` directory.
-The only required file in the `posts` directory is the `home.md` file.
-This represents the home page.
+Each post should be in a subdirectory.
+The subdirectory's name serves as the category of the posts.
+There **must** exist a `home.md` file in one of the subdirectories.
+This will serve as your homepage.

 ## Usage
 1. Add a `markdown` file in the `posts` directory.